s-victor/TinyPedal/docs/customization.md

 **This widget displays sectors timing info.**

     layout
-2 layouts are available: `0` = target & current sectors above deltabest sectors, `1` = deltabest sectors above target & current sectors.
+2 layouts are available: `0` = target and current sectors above deltabest sectors, `1` = deltabest sectors above target and current sectors.

     target_laptime
 Set target laptime for display target reference lap and sector time.
 Set `Theoretical` to show theoretical best sector time.
 Set `Personal` to show sector time from personal best lap time.
 Note, if `enable_all_time_best_sectors` option is enabled in `Sectors Module`, all time best sectors data will be displayed instead, otherwise only current session best sectors data will be displayed.